MedCAI/SuRImage/README.md

 ### 1.1 Background
 Intraoperative diagnosis is crucial for selecting segmentectomy or lobectomy in clinical stage IA lung adenocarcinoma (LUAD).
 Current pathological examination during surgery suffers from chanllenges:

-(i) The long time for frozen section analysis;
+(i) The long time for frozen section analysis.

-(ii) The ambiguous and inaccurate report through patholigcal examination
+(ii) The ambiguous and inaccurate report through patholigcal examination.

 To overcome these issues, we propose a novel framework named SuRImage that assits intraoperative diagnosis based on surgical resection images, provides providing insights into the macroscopic morphological features that indicate LUAD pathological invasiveness.